 One thing that I can get my head around is, how on earth are you suppose to know the engine running time without an hour meter.
 That to me is a serious fault, as even most $1000 Chinese generator (I do have one that is 7 years old), do have a $10.00 display with hour meter, Voltage and Amperage, that are the three basic information required by most users!

-What they give us instead, is that useless 12 Volts battery charger plug that, if you have any understanding of the minimum voltage required to charge a 12 volts battery, you quickly realise how useless that is.
+What they give us instead, is a 12 Volts battery charger plug that, if you have any understanding of the minimum voltage required to charge a 12 volts battery, you quickly realise how useless that is.
+That, is not a 12 Volt battery charger, but merely a 12 Volts DC output!

 Another feature that in my mind could have been better implemented is the over load mode..
 Yes it does protect the generator and yes it does lit the red light, but because the engine continue to run undisturbed, unless you are right if front of the generator, there is no way for you to know that the generator has actually stop producing electricity.
 At least a $4.00 small piezo buzzer could have been implemented with the red light, for the customers like myself, that don’t sit in front of the generator drinking Martini with olive like in most of their advertisement!